Corporate Governance Guide

 - 2.In addition to disclosing the financial information that is legally stipulated, the Company will proactively disclose corporate information from the standpoint of ESG.

-- 3.Information disclosure and communication with shareholders and investors shall primarily be conducted by the IR Department under the supervision of the Chief Officer (Corporate Strategy).
+- 3.Information disclosure and communication with shareholders and investors shall primarily be conducted by the Investor and Public Relations Department under the supervision of the Chief Officer (Corporate Strategy).

-- 4.IR Department shall centrally manage information disclosure to shareholders and investors, along with providing external disclosure of medium- to long-term management strategies and other important matters of business in close coordination with the relevant internal departments and offices.
+- 4.Investor and Public Relations Department shall centrally manage information disclosure to shareholders and investors, along with providing external disclosure of medium- to long-term management strategies and other important matters of business in close coordination with the relevant internal departments and offices.